 Closing QEA would further exacerbate Vancouver’s French Immersion capacity deficit

-QEA is a French Immersion, kindergarten to grade 3, primary school.
+QEA is a French Immersion, kindergarten to grade 3, elementary school.
 The Vancouver School Board (VSB) had been unable to meet demand for French Immersion in Vancouver.
-Enrolment has increased by 35% in the last 15 years, and many Frech Immersion schools, including Queen Elizabeth Annex, have waiting lists every year.
+Enrolment has increased by 35% in the last 15 years, and many French Immersion schools, including Queen Elizabeth Annex, have waitlists every year.
 In 2017, 124 Vancouver students on the French Immersion waitlist were not offered spots.
-In March 2020, QEA still had 52 students on their waitlist after filling all of its spots for 2020-2021.
+In February 2021, QEA and JQ had 138 applicants for ~40 kindergarten spots for the 2021-2022 school year.

-The Vancouver School District does not allow QEA to operate at full capacity
+The VSB does not allow QEA to run at full capacity.

-Due to space constraints downstream at QEA’s parent school, Ecole Jules Quesnel, where QEA students go in Grade 4, QEA is only allowed by VSB to operate at a maximum of 80% capacity.
-The total school population relative to its capacity is more a matter of VSB direction than an expression of demand for classroom space from the community.
+Due to space constraints downstream at QEA’s parent school, Ecole Jules Quesnel (JQ), where QEA students go in Grade 4, QEA is only allowed by VSB to operate in 4 of its 6 classrooms, and its portables are reserved as swing space for other schools that are being seismically upgraded.
+For the past 3 years, the portables have been unoccupied.
+The total school population vs its capacity is VSB policy and not an expression of demand for French Immersion classroom space from the community.

-QEA PAC has been advocating for years to use the spare classrooms for before and after school care or preschool, or opening more French Immersion classes to help meet demand.
+QEA PAC has been advocating for years to use our spare classrooms for before and after school care or preschool and opening more French Immersion classes to help meet demand.
 But, with the exception of temporary uses due to seismic upgrades, VSB has not permitted use of these spaces.
-These spaces could be used for community-benefit, and bring income for VSB, but VSB’s interests seem to lie in de-valuing QEA as an asset to the school board while open, and prefer to emphasize its financial value if closed.

 QEA urges VSB and the Ministry of Education to find win-win solutions, rather than defaulting to win-lose solutions

-VSB should first seek win-win solutions (e.g. building a mixed-use school in Olympic Village with housing for teachers that also provides VSB with income / capital costs) and only after win-win solutions have been exhausted explore win-lose options (e.g. closing an existing school to fund other schools or seismic upgrades).
+VSB should first seek win-win solutions (e.g. building a mixed-use school in Olympic Village with housing for teachers that also provides VSB with income / capital costs) and only after win-win solutions have been exhausted explore win-lose options.